Resurfacing Porirua's roads

 The programme is an integral part of the city’s asset management strategy.
 It is developed from the city’s 30-year forward works programme, which is prioritised through an annual condition rating of the entire network; looking at its age, defects, maintenance costs and future maintenance risks.

-Chip seal is considered the best option in most reseal situations in terms of efficiency and function and it is the preferred option in most developed countries.
+Chip seal is considered the best option in most reseal situations in terms of efficiency and function.

 Asphalt surfacing is preferred in high-stress areas such as sharp turns, busy intersections and steep grades.